NVIDIA-AI-IOT/nanosam/README.md

 encoder into an architecture that runs an order of magnitude faster on NVIDIA Jetson with little loss in accuracy.
 This enables real-time inference and unlocks new applications like turning pre-trained detectors into instance segmentors or performing segmentation based tracking.

+> Note:  While we are focused on providing a real-time variant of SAM on NVIDIA Jetson platforms,
+> you may find this model helpful for other NVIDIA platforms as well!

 ## Usage

 NanoSAM provides a simple Python interface for inference.
 With this interface,